pbrisbin/s3-utils/README.md

 ### Notes

+Uploading will read from `stdin` if you use `-` as the source `<path>`.

 All commands print the files they're affecting; redirect to `/dev/null` to silence this.

 All commands act recursively on directories (remote and local) but all actions are (in the end) executed on a file-by-file basis.
+Copy commands overwrite existing files.

 Any failures (permissions, connection, etc) will cause that file to be skipped -- processing continues.
 This does not apply to errors due to